lakshyarao22/CyberSecurityNotes/CEH Notes/Hacking Basics.md

 **Authencity** :- everything is as it should be and all members are agreed upon.

-**Non-Repudation** :- if something is changed by someone then that person couldn't refuse the same.
+**Non-Repudation** :- if something is changed by someone then that person couldn't refuse the same(Repudation:- Denial of truth)

 ## Hacker's Motive:-